 Sitzfleisch: The German Concept To Get More Work Done

 To have sitzfleisch means the ability to sit still for the long periods of time required to be truly productive; it means the stamina to work through a difficult situation and see a project through to the end.
 Angela Merkel has it in abundance – how do you cultivate this crucial skill?

-The Madness Of Airline Élite Status
+The Economics Of Airline Class

 The 10/10/10 Rule For Tough Decisions